reservemedia/frontend-codetest/readme.md

 The landing page should have a header bar that lists the current date.
 It should also have an edit button that is visible if there are any cities listed.
 Clicking the edit button turns on *edit mode*, which allows the user to remove a city.
 There should be a [FAB button](https://material.google.com/components/buttons-floating-action-button.html) at the bottom right of the screen that is fixed.
 Clicking on it should open a dialog box that lets the user search for a city to add to their *favorites* list.

 The main body of the landing page is the list of the user's favorite cities.
 For every city the user has added you should pull the forecast from a weather API and display some data.
+The background of the city card should be dynamically created based on the city's current weather.
 Clicking on a city card should route the user to a city detail page.

 There is an empty state in the case that a user doesn't have any favorite cities.

 ### Search Dialog